As Boeing struggles to stay competitive, top jet buyers describe daunting outlook

 “The market has spoken.
 Airbus truly has a commanding lead at the upper-end size of the single-aisle marketplace,” said John Plueger, chief executive of Los Angeles-based Air Lease Corporation (ALC), which owns or has on order a fleet of almost 800 Boeing and Airbus jets.
 “For sure, Boeing has lost position against Airbus during the MAX crisis.”

-Regarding widebody airplanes such as the 777X that seat more than 400 passengers — a category Boeing has traditionally dominated — the big international long-haul airlines cannot hope to fill them in the wake of the global pandemic.
+At the other end of the jet scale, Boeing has traditionally dominated the larger widebody airplane sector.
+Yet the new 777X, which seats more than 400 passengers, is in trouble.
+The big international long-haul airlines that launched the giant jet cannot hope to fill it in the wake of the global pandemic.

 Those airlines “will want to push deliveries out quite a few years,” said Gus Kelly, chief executive of Ireland-based AerCap, the world’s largest airplane lessor, with a fleet of more than 1,000 large commercial jets and more than 300 on order.